The 20 Best Highlights To See In Seoul

 Dating back to 794, the temple has one of the most vibrant histories of any temple in the city and is certainly a peaceful respite from the enthusiastic district of Gangnam which it finds itself in!
 There’s even a short-term temple stay program that can give you a glimpse at life in a Korean temple!

 Where America has the White House, Korea has the Blue House!
 Officially known as Cheongwadae, this is the official residence of the Korean president.

-The Blue House isn’t actually a single building, rather a complex of buildings built in the traditional Korean style and all featuring a distinctive blue roof.
-Regardless of their playful, smurf-esque style, this is where serious matters of Korean government take place!
+The Blue House isn’t actually a single building, but rather a complex of buildings built in the traditional Korean style and all featuring a distinctive blue roof.
+Regardless of their playful, smurf-esque style, this is where serious matters of the Korean government take place!